pampanic/pam_panic/README.md

 ## Purpose
 The pam\_panic PAM module shall protect people who have value data on their computer.
 It provides a panic function.

+## How it works
+There is a good and a bad flash drive.
+The good flash drive will let you in to the password prompt.
+The bad flash drive will execute a reboot, poweroff and/or erase the luksHeader which will make your luksContainer undecryptable.

 ## Installation
 You need gcc or something similar.